 PAST AND FUTURE

-In its S/S20 collection RRD - Roberto Ricci Designs is inspired by the past while using technologies of the future.
+In its S/S20 collection, RRD - Roberto Ricci Designs is inspired by the past while using technologies of the future.
 A collaboration with London-based Liberty has resulted in a line with prints reinterpreting iconic Art Nouveau motifs.
 Other lines include ‘Down Under’, which offers fabrics with anti-bacterial properties and superior elasticity in seamless garments that ensure freedom of movement; ‘Techno Indaco’, items made with indigo-dyed Lycra that combine the look of heavy cotton with the comfort of sportswear; and a line made in collaboration with the illustrator Roberto Abbiati.

 www.robertoriccidesigns.com